lililill/apollo-otherDB/docs/en/deployment/distributed-deployment-guide.md

 Among them, `some-user-name` and `some-password` need to be consistent with the configuration items of `apollo.eureka.server.security.username` and `apollo.eureka.server.security.password`.

+A reboot is required to take effect after the modification.

 ### 3.2.10 apollo.eureka.server.security.username - Configure the username of Eureka server

 > For version 2.1.0 and above

 Configure the login username of eureka server, which needs to be used together with [apollo.eureka.server.security.enabled](#_329-apolloeurekaserversecurityenabled-configure-whether-to-enable-eureka-login-authentication).

+A reboot is required to take effect after the modification.

 > Note that the username cannot be configured as apollo.